Decadent-tech/text_extractor_api/readme.md

 ## 🧲 How It Works

-1. Takes a customer support sentence as input.
+1. Takes a customer support emails parse  as input text .
 2. Classifies it (e.g., `address_change`, `beneficiary_change`).
 3. Extracts structured entities like:
    - `new_address`